donmezkutay/visjobs/README.md

                           	     list_of_areas=['northamerica','europe'])
 ```

-+ Let's say I want to plot 500mb heights and mslp for Australia.
++ Let's say I want to plot 500mb heights and mslp for North America.
 + In the upper part I got the relevant data using pick_area function.
 + Now assign each single data from the whole dictionary.
 ```